Schlaubischlump/LocationSimulator/README.md

 While you are here, consider leaving a Github star.
 It keeps me motivated.

 ## Donate
 Donations are always welcome!
 I will use the money to further develop the software in my free time and to fund the Apple Developer Membership to notarize the app.
-You can donate from inside the application.
-Choose `Help -> Donate...` or `LocationSimualtor -> Preferences -> Info -> Donate`.
+You can donate from inside the application or from the github page using the sponsor button.
+Choose `Help -> Donate...` or `LocationSimualtor -> Preferences -> Info -> Donate` to donate from inside the app.
 I'll add more donation options over time.
 Currently you can use PayPal or Ethereum.

 ## Enhancement ideas
 Look at the [`Projects`](https://github.com/Schlaubischlump/LocationSimulator/projects) tab to see a list of planned features for the next releases.